App element children

 Related example: See app_image_elements for working with single elements within app elements.

-**NOTE**: This example differs from what is expected for public apps to pass a Canva review:
+NOTE: This example differs from what's expected for public apps to pass a Canva review:

 - Error handling is simplified for demonstration.
 Production apps must implement comprehensive error handling with clear user feedback and graceful failure modes

-- Accessibility features are not fully implemented.
+- Accessibility features aren't fully implemented.
 Production apps must meet WCAG 2.0 AA standards with proper keyboard navigation and ARIA labels

 - Input validation is minimal for demonstration.
 Production apps must validate all user inputs and provide clear error messaging

-- Internationalization is not implemented.
+- Internationalization isn't implemented.
 Production apps must support multiple languages using the `@canva/app-i18n-kit` package to pass Canva review requirements

 MARKDOWN